Munich Strategy Forum

 The Munich Strategy Forum takes place once a year for two days at Schloss Elmau in Southern Germany.
 The meeting is limited to about 50 participants and held entirely off the record.

-The inaugural meeting on November 22-24, 2015, was held under the patronage of the EU High Representative for Foreign Affairs and Security Policy Federica Mogherini, and the German Federal Minister for Foreign Affairs Frank-Walter Steinmeier.
+The inaugural meeting from November 22 to 24, 2015, was held under the patronage of the EU High Representative for Foreign Affairs and Security Policy Federica Mogherini, and the German Federal Minister for Foreign Affairs Frank-Walter Steinmeier.
 For selected impressions from the event, take a look at our media library.